-Finally, the ToNC community should coordinate and collaborate with the networkingresearch community, both in advocacy and in research.
-ToNC researchers can participate in the Global Environment for Network Innovations [GENI] by formulating testable hypotheses about the inherent power and limitations of networks.
-The architectureresearch community is currently wrestling with fundamental questions about the value, costs, and tradeoffs of various networking primitives and abstractions.
-Very similar questions must be answered in the pursuit of a rigorous Theory of Networked Computation, and GENI will present a unique opportunity to experiment with new networks that have both innovative functionality and rigorous foundations.
+Finally, the ToNC community should continue to coordinate and collaborate with the broader networking community, in advocacy and in research.
+For example, ToNC researchers can play a vital role in the Global Environment for Network Innovations [GENI] by formulating testable hypotheses about the inherent power and limitations of networks.
+The architecture-research community is currently wrestling with fundamental questions about the value, costs, and tradeoffs of various networking primitives and abstractions.
+Very similar questions must be answered in the pursuit of a rigorous Theory of Networked Computation, and GENI presents a unique opportunity to experiment with new networks that have both innovative functionality and rigorous foundations.